theodoreb/theodoreb.github.io/_posts/2016-03-28-progressive-web-apps-for-the-masses.markdown

 There are many strategies on how to handle requests, I would point to the very well made [offline cookbook] [cookbook] for a good idea of what's possible.
-In a follow-up post I'll talk about a strategy that should suit CMSs, involving different caching strategies based on the type of resource requested.
+In a follow-up post I'll talk about a strategy that should suit CMSs, based around the type of resource requested.

 ## OS integration